Living with Chronic Pain

 Due to prolonged pain, the pain points become super sensitive to the pain signals and as a result, they amplify the experienced pain.
 Moreover, once all these changes take place, reversing them is almost impossible.

 Medical students these days lack training about chronic pain patients.
 In fact, they only get a few hours of information on this topic.
-Due to the lack of sufficient understanding of the pain, that a large number of people have to live with and how it works, doctors as well as medical practitioners, term the patient’s experience as an exaggeration.
+Due to the lack of sufficient understanding of the pain, that a large number of people have to live with and how it works, doctors as well as other medical practitioners, term the patient’s experience as an exaggeration.

-In other words, this means that doctors end up denying some disability since it is not physically visible to the eye.
+In other words, this means that doctors end up denying some disabilities since it is not physically visible to the eye.

 A need for better doctors

 In this advanced era, the world is in need of doctors who are well-versed when it comes to chronic pain.
-Practicing doctors should also be ready to acknowledge the impact that chronic pain has on patients.
+Practicing doctors should also be ready to acknowledge the impact that chronic pain has on their patients.

 Doctors should believe their patients if they wish to help them.
 You can’t work towards a solution until there is validation.
 Only after that can a doctor think of treatments and adjustments that can provide relief to the patients since there is no long-term cure for chronic pain.